 - Preheat oven to 350 degrees Fahrenheit.

-- Using a mixer on medium speed, cream together butter, sugar, and maple syrup until light and fluffy - about 5 minutes.
+- Using a mixer on medium speed, cream together butter and both sugars until light and fluffy - three to four minutes.

-- Bake 11 minutes or until the edges are lightly golden and the centers are puffy.
+- Bake 10 to 11 minutes or until the edges are lightly golden and the centers are puffy.
 The centers will look slightly underdone and will set up as they cool.